dd9jn/rfc4880bis/crypto-refresh.md

 ## String-to-Key (S2K) Specifiers

 A string-to-key (S2K) specifier is used to convert a passphrase string into a symmetric-key encryption/decryption key.
-They are used in two places, currently: to encrypt the secret part of private keys in the private keyring, and to convert passphrases to encryption keys for symmetrically encrypted messages.
+They are used in two places, currently: to encrypt the secret part of private keys, and to convert passphrases to encryption keys for symmetrically encrypted messages.

 ### String-to-Key (S2K) Specifier Types {#s2k-types}